Moderate Model Portfolio – Methodology Document – Sept 2025

 Methodology

 Please note this model portfolio is suitable for investors with moderate risk tolerance and risk appetite.
-Typically, to begin investing, we recommend starting with the mutual fund route, wherein you rely on the professional expertise of fund managers for making stock choices for you.
-After the initial learning curve, we suggest following it up with the approach of a Mutual Fund driven portfolio with some percentage of direct stock exposure.
+Typically, to begin investing, we recommend starting with the mutual fund route, wherein you rely on the professional expertise of fund managers to make stock choices for you.
+After the initial learning curve, we suggest following it up with the approach of a Mutual fund-driven portfolio with some percentage of direct stock exposure.

-We follow Yadnya’s FIVE-G framework for bottom-up analysis of stocks.
-The framework of Financials, Industry Analysis, Valuation, Enterprise (Business Model), and Governance helps analyze stocks and the stock selection process within each sector’s tactical allocation.
+bottom-up analysis of stocks.
+The framework of Financials, Industry Analysis, Valuation, Enterprise (Business Model), and Governance helps analyse stocks and the stock selection process within each sector’s tactical allocation.

 Debt funds being less volatile in nature, help as a cushion from an asset allocation perspective and by investing in a different asset class, we are diversifying our portfolio risk.
 However, given the growth and medium risk objective, the allocation to this asset class is at 10%.
 We have considered corporate, liquid, and money-market funds in this asset class.